Orange County Training School: History

-Because of inadequate funding, in 1916 the county purchased the Quaker freedmen's school and Hack's High School in order to create the Orange County Training School which was located at the former Hackney School campus.
+Because of inadequate funding, in 1916 the county purchased the Quaker freedmen's school and Hack's High School in order to create the Orange County Training School, located at the former Hackney School campus on Merritt Mill Road.

-The Orange County Training School, a training school was established to educate African Americans, mostly as teachers.
-People would often use the school's acronym OCTS, because they did not want to be known as a Black school or associated with a "training school".
+The Orange County Training School, a training school, was established to educate African Americans, mostly as teachers.
+People would often use the school's acronym, OCTS, because they did not want to be known as a Black school or associated with a "training school".
 In the spring of 1920, more than 300 students were enrolled at this school.

-In 1922 the school building experienced a fire and by 1924, the school moved to another part of the city.
-The Carey Jones School was one of many private, small schools that opened briefly in order to continue education for the African American students until the new school campus was ready.
+In 1922 the school building experienced a fire, and by 1924 the school moved to another part of town.
+The Carey Jones School was one of many private, small schools that opened briefly in order to continue education for the African-American students until the new school campus was ready.
 The land for the new campus was donated by Henry Stroud at present-day 350 Caldwell Street in the Northside neighborhood.
 The Rosenwald Fund helped pay for the new building.
-Another African American high school existed in Chapel Hill in the 1930s, called Hillsboro High School for Negros (later known as Central High School).
-By 1946, the school needed to expand space and requested 6 to 8 more classrooms because they had added the 12th grade for the first time.
+Another African-American high school existed in Chapel Hill in the 1930s, called Hillsboro High School for Negros (later known as Central High School).
+By 1946, the school needed to expand space and requested six to eight more classrooms because they had added the 12th grade for the first time.

 It was renamed Lincoln High School in 1948, because parents were concerned about the name.
-In 1951, the building was renamed to Northside Elementary, after school was moved to the new Lincoln High School campus built at 750 Merritt Mill Road.
+In 1951, the building was renamed to Northside Elementary, after the school was moved to the new Lincoln High School campus built at 750 Merritt Mill Road.
 Principals of the school included Bruce Lee Bozeman (or Bosman) from 1919 until 1920; and Charles McDougle from 1946 until 1966.

+The Lincoln football team, known as the Mighty Tigers, compiled an undefeated state championship season in 1961, with the team said to have gone unscored on all season.
+Many members of the football team were involved in civil rights activism, including several who were part of the Chapel Hill Nine.

 The school closed in 1966, in the process of desegregation, and it merged with White Chapel Hill High School to form the newly integrated Chapel Hill High School.

 The former campus at 750 South Merritt Mill Road is now the location of the Lincoln Center, the Lincoln School, and the school district offices.
 In 2017 there were plans to expand the Lincoln Center campus.